 Who Are You?

 Educator, writer, cookbook author, natural nutritionist.
 Lover of all things canine.

-At present I am a college teacher who works as a part-time cooking class instructor/chef and a part-time freelance writer (I know, that’s quite a few parts).
-I hold a PhD in Modern American Literature, which came in really handy the one time my sweetheart and I wanted to book a hotel room for our anniversary, and we got bumped up to a suite instead of a regular room because I had the title “Dr.” on my form.
+I’m also a freelance writer who writes for various magazines and newspapers, which allows me to exercise my love of writing, too.
+(I hold a PhD in Modern American Literature, which came in really handy the one time my sweetheart and I wanted to book a hotel room for our anniversary, and we got bumped up to a suite instead of a regular room because I had the title “Dr.” on my form.

 Speaking of my sweetheart, he is the guy I live with and have loved for the past two decades or so.
 We met later in life (after each one had failed at a starter marriage), so no, we don’t have any children.
 We live with our two dogs (both mutts: one a Border Collie/Black lab cross, the other a Border Collie/Lab/German Shepherd cross) north of Toronto, Ontario, Canada.

 I refer to my guy as my HH, which stands for “Human Honey,” as opposed to my furry honeys, The Girls.

-My taste preference has always been for vegan foods, and my favorite cuisine is vegan.
-When I think of what I want to eat, vegan foods always come first to my mind.
 In addition, I live with someone who eats meat (and pretty much every other animal product), so we try not to impose too many labels in our house.
 We just are who we are and coexist peaceably (well, most of the time).
+I believe that each individual should eat what works for her or his body, and not in overly prescriptive “one-diet-fits-all” kinds of approaches.

 There are several reasons I write exclusively about vegan food.
 But first, you’ll need a bit of background.